syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 {% endtabs %}

-In addition to this you can write target style to SfCalendar control to style the inner elements of the calendar like selection bacground color, foreground color etc.
+In addition to this you can write target style to SfCalendar control to style the inner elements of the calendar like selection background color, foreground color etc.

 ## Hyperlink message styling

-You can style the elements of a hyperlink message by setting values to the in-built keys of a hyeprlink message in resource dictionary.
+You can style the elements of a hyperlink message by setting values to the in-built keys of a hyperlink message in resource dictionary.

 <table>
 <tr>